 Montana Department of Transportation Interactive Map Gallery

-Montana Fish, Wildlife, and Parks GIS Data: Including habitat, management areas, and lake/stream data.
+Montana Fish, Wildlife and Parks GIS Data: Including habitat, management areas and lake/stream data.

 Bureau of Land Management Montana/Dakotas GIS Map

-EPA Environmental Justice EJSCREEN: Online mapping tool including federal superfund sites, brownfields, and environmental justice related data.
+EPA Environmental Justice EJSCREEN: Online mapping tool including federal superfund sites, brownfields and environmental justice-related data.

 DEQ Leaking Underground Storage Tank Data

-Montana State Library USGS Digital Orthophoto Quarter Quadrangles (DOQQ)
+Montana State Library USGS Digital Orthophoto Quarter Quadrangles

 USGS Earth Explorer: Contains current and historic aerial photographs of varying quality.

 The Department of Commerce takes no responsibility for the validity or accuracy of any external data, and this list is provided for informational purposes only.
-If you are aware of any data sources that could be added to this list, please contact us at through our online contact form.
+If you are aware of any data sources that could be added to this list, please contact us through our online contact form.

-You can explore Low and Moderate Income data for your community using HUD’s Low and Moderate Income map application below.
+You can explore low and moderate income data for your community using HUD’s low and moderate income map application below.

-For further assistance calculating LMI for your community please contact CTAP through the online contact form.
+For further assistance calculating LMI for your community, please contact CTAP through the online contact form.

-CTAP currently has access to ArcGIS, ArcGIS Online, ESRI Network Analyst, and CommunityViz licenses that it can use to provide assistance, including:
+CTAP currently has access to ArcGIS, ArcGIS Online, ESRI Network Analyst and CommunityViz licenses that it can use to provide assistance, including:

-CTAP can assist communities with the development of maps that are typically included in Growth Policies, displaying existing ground conditions and analyzing available data to identify trends that may not be readily apparent from raw census-level data.
-CTAP can also help to develop maps that portray desired future conditions, including Future Land Use Maps, maps that display and project likely outcomes based on current or proposed development patterns, and maps that help to identify potential community needs and trends.
+CTAP can assist communities with the development of maps that are typically included in growth policies, displaying existing ground conditions and analyzing available data to identify trends that may not be readily apparent from raw census-level data.
+CTAP can also help to develop maps that portray desired future conditions, including future land use maps, maps that display and project likely outcomes based on current or proposed development patterns and maps that help to identify potential community needs and trends.

-Jurisdictions wishing to amend or adopt Zoning Ordinances or other regulatory documents can ask CTAP to help them in the development of supporting maps.
-Maps can be developed at the local level and then digitized, to create a readable, accessible map.
+Jurisdictions wishing to amend or adopt zoning ordinances or other regulatory documents can ask CTAP to help them in the development of supporting maps.
+Maps can be developed at the local level and then digitized to create a readable, accessible map.

 Communities in the process of developing planning documents may wish to have maps available online to support their public participation efforts.
 CTAP can host community web mapping resources through its ArcGIS online account.

 This type of analysis looks at the broader impacts of existing or proposed services.
-Does the current fire station provide adequate response to outlying community members?
-Who would benefit from a new hospital placed in a particular location?

 Montana Department of Commerce